fehler/building-beautiful-uis/03-Chapter-3-Information-Architecture.md

 Chapter Table of Contents
 -------------------------

-+ Element → Component → Page
++ Part 1: Elements → Components → Pages
-+ The Importance of a Clear Visual Hierarchy
++ Part 2: The Importance of a Clear Visual Hierarchy
-+ Iconic Layouts and Blockframes
++ Part 3: Iconic Layouts and Blockframes
-+ Considering Relationships
++ Part 4: Considering Relationships
-+ Composition and Grid Systems
++ Part 5: Composition and Grid Systems